marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/README.md

 ## Learning Objectives

-In this hack you will be solving the common business problem that companies have surronding creating real-time reporting solutions:
+In this hack you will be solving the common business problem that companies have surronding creating real-time and near real-time reporting solutions:

 1. Provision a Fabric instance
 2. Create a database to ingest data
 3. Create querys and add analysis to the data
 4. Create real-time reporting, with up to the second data
+5. Create a Fabric Warehouse to ingest data from the KQL DB near real-time
+6. Create a data pipeline
+7. Create Dimension and fact tables in warehouse

 ## Challenges